tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 This is achieved through the formation of 'sub-quorums', which are small randomized samples from nodes on the network.
 This allows for greater throughputs and sees parallel consensuses running before they merge to form the overarching consensus: what can be seen as similar in nature to the gossip protocol.

-With safety, throughput: the number of transactions per second and scalability: the number of people supported by the network, of great importance, these protocols seem to be able to achieve all three.
+With regards to safety, throughput (the number of transactions per second) and scalability (the number of people supported by the network) Slush, Snowflake, Snowball and Avalanche seem to be able to achieve all three.
 They impart a probabilistic safety guarantee in the presence of Byzantine adversaries and achieve a high throughput and scalability due to their concurrent nature.
 A **synchronous** network is assumed.

-This is the current problem facing the design of Byzantine Fault Tolerant protocols, in that a system can be very fast when a small number of nodes are active, since there are less decisions to make, however, when there are many users and an increase in transactions, the system cannot be maintained.
+This is the current problem facing the design of BFT protocols, in that a system can be very fast when a small number of nodes are active, since there are less decisions to make, however, when there are many users and an increase in transactions, the system cannot be maintained.

 Unlike the PoW implementation, which requires constant active participation from the miners, Avalanche can function with the even when nodes are dormant.